 (2) Each academic year, the University may award Pegasus Professor awards.

-(3) The eligibility criteria is having completed five years at the rank of tenured professor at UCF; having achieved excellence in teaching, research and/or creative activity; and demonstrable service and scope of national and international impact.
+(3) The eligibility criteria is having completed five academic years at the rank of tenured professor at UCF; having achieved excellence in teaching, research and/or creative activity; and demonstrable service and scope of national and international impact.
 The awards are ultimately determined by the President or designee.

 (c) Excellence Awards.
-All full-time employees in the appropriate discipline with at least three years of continuous non-visiting, non-OPS service at UCF immediately prior to the current year are eligible, except for employees who have received a college or university excellence award in the past three academic years in the category for which they are applying.
+All full-time employees in the appropriate discipline with at least three academic years of continuous non-visiting, non-OPS service at UCF immediately prior to the current academic year are eligible, except for employees who have received a college or university excellence award in the past three academic years in the category for which they are applying.
 For some Excellence awards, additional eligibility criteria are specified below.
 Award recipients shall receive a one-time payment of $2,000.
 Each academic year, the University shall award Excellence in Undergraduate Teaching awards, one University Award for Excellence in Undergraduate Teaching, Excellence in Graduate Teaching awards, one University Award for Excellence in Graduate Teaching, one University Award for Excellence in Faculty Academic Advising, Excellence in Research awards, one University Distinguished Research award, one University Award for Excellence in Professional Service, one Excellence in Librarianship award, and one Excellence in Instructional Design award.

 (1) Excellence in Undergraduate Teaching awards.